WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 For our email chatbot example, pre-processing monitors an inbox, breaks messages into pieces that are sized properly for the AI subsystem, and also creates entries in a ticketing system to track which messages have been processed.
+For sake of a shorter article, let's pretend this part of the system works perfectly (_unlikey, I know, but humor me_).

 AI Subsystem (component 2)
 ------------------------------------------------------